Exploring the possibility of a complex-valued non-Gaussianity measure for quantum states of light: Introduction

 The phase-space description of quantum states of light, and particularly the Wigner function, has enabled the detailed study of quantum light.
 It is well known that the Wigner function constitutes a complete description of a state.
 Furthermore, the Wigner function can reveal intrinsic properties of a quantum system pertaining to its non-Gaussian character, i.e., exhibiting negative volume, shape of positive and negative regions.
 Of course, examining the shape of Wigner function assumes that we study single-mode states, which correspond to three-dimensional plots of the corresponding Wigner function.
-This last remark, motivates further our pursue of a non-Gaussianity state for generic, multi-dimensional state.
+This last remark, motivates further our pursue of a non-Gaussianity measure for generic, multi-dimensional state.
 Then, the question we pose is if we can use the Wigner function of a state to build a faithful non-Gaussianity measure.
 It is true that some of the measures already existing in the literature, can be worked out in phase-space.
 For example, the measure based on the Hilbert-Schmidt distance \cite{Genoni2007,Genoni2010}, essentially requires to calculate the trace of the product of two density operators; something that can be done efficiently in phase-space by integrating together the two corresponding Wigner functions (and taking into account the proper constant in front of said integral, see \cite{Ferraro2005}).
 Also, recent work has established phase-space based non-Gaussianity measures \cite{Park2021}.
-In this work, we exploit the recently introduced Wigner entropy \cite{Zach2021,hertzthesis} and we introduce a complex-valued non-Gaussianity measure whose imaginary part is the total negative volume of the Wigner function corresponding to the state under examination.
+In this work, we exploit the recently introduced Wigner entropy \cite{Zach2021,hertzthesis, Cerf2023-gn} and we introduce a complex-valued non-Gaussianity measure whose imaginary part is the total negative volume of the Wigner function corresponding to the state under examination.
 The real part of the measure provides further information on the non-Gaussian character of the state, and both imaginary and real parts form a faithful non-Gaussianity measure.
-Therefore, our measure incorporates the virtues of a genuine \emph{quantum} non-Gaussianity measure into a single measure that incorporates the non-Gaussian character of positive Gaussian states as well.
+When the imaginary part of our measure is zero and the real part is non-zero, that is when the Wigner function of the state in question is positive but non-Gaussian, one can further distinguish between states that are just convex mixtures of Gaussian states and states that cannot be expressed as such by taking into account the purity of state.